zhupig0501/ML-MNL/README.md

 # ML_MNL
 ML_MNL_model_comparison
 ## Transformer
-In the folder Transformer, there are mainly two python documents and one folder.
+In the folder **Transformer**, there are mainly two python documents and one folder.
 They are used to train transformer and contain the final trained model named simulator.pth.
 1. **Transformer.py** includes the whole class of modified transformer of our paper
 2. **train_transformer.py** contains the process of training and testing our modified transformer with specific hyperparameter.
 3. folder called simulator holding the final trained model "**simulator.pth**"
 ## Choice Models
-In the folder Choice_Models_Training_and_Comparison, there are mainly four python documents and one jupyter notebook documents.
+In the folder **Choice_Models_Training_and_Comparison**, there are mainly four python documents and one jupyter notebook documents.
 They are used to upload the files used to train choice models, generate new training dataset, test dataset and decision-test product dataset with real data and compare different choice models' prediction power and decision power.
 1. **assortment_process.py** provides the method to generate decision-test product dataset with real data.
 2. **build_new_data.py** holds all methods used to generate new training dataset, test dataset with real data.
 3. **choicemodels.py** contains all classed of different choice models such as DeepFM, DeepFM-a and MNL.